• Skip to primary navigation

 • 4 large eggs

-• ¾ cup unsalted butter (1 ½ sticks) (melted and cooled at room temperature)
+• ¾ cup unsalted butter, melted and cooled (1 ½ sticks)

 • 2 teaspoons pure vanilla extract

-• 1 ½ cups Greek yogurt or sour cream (at room temperature)
+• 1 ½ cups Greek yogurt or sour cream, at room temperature

 Instructions